 The Latin maxim “ignoramus et ignorabimus” means "we do not know and will not know.”
-There will always be knowledge that we will never know.
-There will always be information, if you will, that we can never know even if we know about it’s theoretical existence.
-There is also all the “lost knowledge” throughout our entire history that we will never know short of a time machine.
+There will always be knowledge that we will never gain.
+There will always be information that we can never acquire, even if we know about its theoretical existence.
+There is also all the “lost knowledge” throughout our entire history that we will never know without a time machine.

 (Video via The Feynman Series)

-Let’s begin with how our knowledge can change over time.
-We have instances of known unkowns becoming known knowns with the discovery of the planet Neptune using mathematics (unknown perturbations to other planet’s orbits made predictions on where to find it), the confirmation of Einstein’s theories through the observations of gravitational waves via LIGO, and how finding “nuclear glass” across the globe has completely upended our ideas of ancient global cataclysms.
+Our knowledge can change over time.
+We have instances of known unknowns becoming known knowns with the discovery of the planet Neptune using mathematics (unknown perturbations to other planets’ orbits made predictions on where to find it), the confirmation of Albert Einstein’s theories through the observations of gravitational waves via LIGO, and finds of “nuclear glass” across the globe.

-We also have examples of when known knowns became known unknowns such as: how to make the popular and ancient psychedelic beverage soma being lost to the ages, the ancient library of Alexandria being destroyed along with all of it’s secrets of pre-agricultural humans, and the collective knowledge lost through conquest over the ages (Vikings, Mongols, Crusades, and Nazi book burning to name some).
+We also have examples of when known knowns became known unknowns such as: how to make the popular and ancient psychedelic beverage soma being lost to the ages, the ancient library of Alexandria being destroyed along with all of its preagricultural secrets, and the collective knowledge lost through conquests over the ages (including the Vikings, Mongols, Crusades, and Nazi book burning).

 Unknown Unknowns: we don't know we don't know (Could be anything)

 The philosopher Jerry Fodor once wrote, "The success of the sciences is one thing: the unity of science is quite another."
 Our incompleteness of knowledge gives us our real power.
-We will never known all the “right” questions to ask, and that is OK because it makes us human and can illuminate how humans are truly creative.
+We will never know all the “right” questions to ask, and that is acceptable because it makes us human and can illuminate how humans are truly creative.

 There will always be a knowledge base that is outside our collective purview, and that is the epitome of unknown unknowns.
-In economics this is referred to as Knightian Uncertainty.
-There is always something new able to happen with the passage of time, so that increases uncertainty and possibly risk.
+In economics, this is referred to as Knightian Uncertainty.
+There is always something new that can happen with the passage of time so that increases uncertainty and possibly risk.
 We don’t know what we don’t know!

 (Video via Terrence McKenna)

-It is quite a difficult matter to ponder about things we don’t know, because our basis of questioning is fundamentally tied to our knowings.
+It is quite a difficult matter to ponder about things we don’t know because our basis of questioning is fundamentally tied to our knowings.
 There will always be hidden universes!
-There will always be the questions regarding simulation theory, the multiverse hypothesis, and anything “outside” our reality.
+There will always be questions regarding simulation theory, the multiverse hypothesis, and anything “outside” our reality.

 Unknown Knowns (Intuitions & Prejudices)

-Other examples that have our prejudices baked in: how the victors usually write the history, humans ALWAYS encode bias into tech & AI, narrative management through media/culture, and how we teach children differently not just in other countries but what we teach them.
+Other examples that have our prejudices baked in: how the victors usually write history, humans ALWAYS encode bias into tech and AI, narrative management through media/culture, and how we teach children differently by what we teach them.

-The idea of consilience on it’s face can be quite utopic in scope, and thus dismissed by some.
-It has built upon our successes in the sciences and wants to bring in the humanities as well as art into the unity.
-But we need to be honest about our short comings and the possibility we may, and probably never will, have consilience.
+The idea of consilience can be quite utopic, and thus is dismissed by some.
+It has built upon our successes in the sciences and wants to bring the arts and humanities into unity.
+But we need to be honest about our shortcomings and the possibility we may, but probably never will have consilience.

-Instead of a utopia lens, we should employ a protopia one in which we have incremental progress in steps toward improvement - not perfections.
-We should strive for perfection, knowing full well that it is unattainable, and when we fall short we will have gained more observation & experience to make better predictions in how best to strive for perfection in the future.
+Instead of a utopian lens, we should employ a protopian one in which we have incremental progress in steps toward improvement - not perfections.
+We should strive for perfection, knowing full well that it is unattainable, and when we fall short we will have observed more and gained experience to make better predictions in how best to strive for perfection in the future.

 A new future across many different disciplines in various degrees will hybridize our knowledge in ways we have never dreamed of.
 “For the material world at least, the momentum is overwhelmingly toward conceptual unity.
 Disciplinary boundaries within the natural sciences are disappearing, to be replaced by shifting hybrid domains in which consilience is implicit.
 These domains reach across many levels of complexity, from chemical physics and physical chemistry to molecular genetics, chemical ecology, and ecological genetics.
 None of the new specialties is considered more than a focus of research.
 Each is an industry of fresh ideas and advancing technology,” says Wilson.

-Here is towards a more consilient future for us all!
+Here is to a more consilient future for us all!